keras-team/keras-io/guides/md/keras_core/getting_started_with_keras_core.md

 ---
 ## Writing cross-framework custom components

-Keras Core enables you to write custom Layers, Models, Metrics, Losses, and Optimizers that work across TensorFlow, JAX, and PyTorch with the same codebase.
+Keras 3 enables you to write custom Layers, Models, Metrics, Losses, and Optimizers that work across TensorFlow, JAX, and PyTorch with the same codebase.
 Let's take a look at custom layers first.